Key points when you claim for an e-scooter accident

 Your personal injury solicitor will look at the details of your accident and advise on who is liable and how best to secure compensation.

-No win, no fee e-Scooter Injury compensation claims
+Can I make a no win, no fee e-Scooter Injury claim?

 Find out more about how no win, no fee claims work